wren1/blabber-app/README.md

 ### Introduction

-A socail media site where users can join groups and make friends.
+A social media site where users can join groups and make friends.

 ### Features